 2.1.3.2 Is any gear lost during fishing operations and can 'ghost fishing' occur?
-50.0 80 60 Some recording of gear losses The gear used in hook and line trolling and pole-and-line fishing operations are well documented.
-R8 1 takes place and an assessment can Individual trolling lines are generally 3 to 20 fathoms long and constructed from 1⁄4-inch braided nylon 1 be made of possible 'ghost with a 2 fathom leader made from 200 to 260 pound test nylon monofilament with an artificial feathered 1 fishing'. jig with a barbless double hook attached.
-Previous extensive AFRF/NMFS cooperative research 1 80 There is knowledge of the type, involved extensive scientific staff time on vessels and any gear loss would be a recorded factor had this 1 quantity and location of gear lost occurred.
-Information from industry also indicates that gear loss is very unusual and when it occurs, is 1 during fishing operations. usually limited to the 2 fathom monofilament leader and/or the feathered jig.
-This will rapidly sink if lost 1 Estimates made show that losses and become unavailable to seabirds, marine mammals or sea turtles.
-Ghost fishing on target and non- 1 do not cause unacceptable effects target species from lost gear is likely non-existent because the jig must be trolled through the water in 1 on the ecosystem through for order to attract and catch fish.
-1 example 'ghost fishing'.
-1 100 There is detailed knowledge of the Pole-and-line_fishing uses a single hook artificial jig or sometimes baited hook attached to short line that 1 type, quantity and location of gear is fasten to a pole that is tended by an individual fisherman.
-Gear loss is so rare it can be considered 1 types lost during fishing negligible.
-1 operations.
-The impact of gear loss 1 on target and non-target species 1 can be shown to have negligible 1 effects on habitats, ecosystems or 1 species of concern through for 1 example 'ghost fishing'. , I
+50.0 80 60 Some recording of gear losses takes place and an assessment can be made of possible 'ghost fishing'.
+The gear used in hook and line trolling and pole-and-line fishing operations are well documented.
+Individual trolling lines are generally 3 to 20 fathoms long and constructed from 1⁄4-inch braided nylon with a 2 fathom leader made from 200 to 260 pound test nylon monofilament with an artificial feathered jig with a barbless double hook attached.
+Previous extensive AFRF/NMFS cooperative research R8 80 There is knowledge of the type, quantity and location of gear lost during fishing operations.
+Estimates made show that losses do not cause unacceptable effects on the ecosystem through for example 'ghost fishing'. involved extensive scientific staff time on vessels and any gear loss would be a recorded factor had this occurred.
+Information from industry also indicates that gear loss is very unusual and when it occurs, is usually limited to the 2 fathom monofilament leader and/or the feathered jig.
+This will rapidly sink if lost and become unavailable to seabirds, marine mammals or sea turtles.
+Ghost fishing on target and non-target species from lost gear is likely non-existent because the jig must be trolled through the water in order to attract and catch fish.
+100 There is detailed knowledge of the type, quantity and location of gear types lost during fishing operations.
+The impact of gear loss on target and non-target species can be shown to have negligible effects on habitats, ecosystems or species of concern through for example 'ghost fishing'.
+Pole-and-line_fishing uses a single hook artificial jig or sometimes baited hook attached to short line that is fasten to a pole that is tended by an individual fisherman.
+Gear loss is so rare it can be considered negligible.